 This is one of the reasons we really like Dialogflow's tooling.

 Chatbot Content Types

-These are the costs for the cloud hosting and cloud NLU solutions.
-An important aspect to consider particularly for large scale enterprise chatbots handling large volumes of traffic where NLU costs can reach £1000s a month.
+These are the costs for cloud hosting and cloud NLU solutions.
+An important aspect to consider particularly for large scale enterprise chatbots handling large volumes of traffic where NLU monthly costs can reach £thousands.

 Keeping all these feature sets in mind we hope to look at the following AI platforms over the coming posts.

 - Amazon Lex

 Please get in touch if you feel we should look at a platform that we have missed!

 Consistently named as one of the top-ranked AI companies in the UK, The Bot Forge is a UK-based agency that specialises in chatbot & voice assistant design, development and optimisation.

 If you'd like a no-obligation chat to discuss your project with one of our team, please book a free consultation.